welchbj/int3/README.rst

 Synopsis
 --------

-``int3`` is a Python toolkit for writing low-level, position-independent code.
+``int3`` is a Python toolkit for writing low-level, position-independent code featuring the following...

-It features a high-level command-line interface for common assembly tasks:
+A high-level command-line interface for common assembly tasks:

 .. code-block:: bash